TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 106/Psalms 106.12.md

 ---

-Then believed they his words; They sang his praise.
+Then they believed his words.
+They sang his praise.